netlify-labs/react-netlify-identity/README.md

 import { IdentityContextProvider } from 'react-netlify-identity';

 function App() {
-  const url = process.env.REACT_APP_NETLIFY_URL; // supply the url of your Netlify site instance.
-VERY IMPORTANT return (
+  const url = 'https://your-identity-instance.netlify.com/'; // supply the url of your Netlify site instance.
+VERY IMPORTANT. no point putting in env var since this is public anyway return (
     <IdentityContextProvider url={url}>
       {/* rest of your app */}